-27. There is no provision incorporated into the DPP for land acquisition.
+19. This program will, in general, discourage land acquisition and will do so only when no alternatives are available and adequate mitigation and compensation measures have been put into place for the PAPs.
 BREB will also try to avoid voluntary land donation.
 In all cases, land acquisition, requisition and donation cannot result in a person or household being worse off than pre-project levels and adequate measures will be put into place to compensate for the PAPs.

-Table II-9: Potential Risks and Impact related to land Purchase and resettlement
+Table II-2: Potential Risks and Impact related to land acquisition and resettlement

-Type of Probable Losses Potential Impacts and Risks Loss of agricultural land/water bodies for natural and cultured fisheries due to additional area for RoW and temporary/permanent working area Loss of perennial crops, such as fruit trees Loss of income from agricultural and commercial activities, including fisheries and fruit trees Disruptions on existing landholdings and resource use Reduce the farm holding to uneconomic size Non-availability of similar land for resettlement of the displaced person/households exposing them to the risk of dispersion from own community and also misuse of the compensation money for other purposes Sufferings due to reduced homestead size Homestead to the relocated place takes long time to reach the previous standard/facilities
+Type of Probable Losses Potential Impacts and Risks Privately Owned Land Loss of agricultural land/water bodies for natural and cultured fisheries due to additional area for RoW and temporary/permanent working area Loss of perennial crops, such as fruit trees Loss of income from agricultural and commercial activities, including fisheries and fruit trees Disruptions on existing landholdings and resource use Reduce the farm holding to uneconomic size Non-availability of similar land for resettlement of the displaced person/households exposing them to the risk of dispersion from own community and also misuse of the compensation money for other purposes Sufferings due to reduced homestead size Homestead to the relocated place takes long time to reach the previous standard/facilities